Relationship between covariance of Wigner functions and transformation noncontextuality: Results

-\begin{proof}[Proof of theorem \ref{TheoremTransfNC}] From Spekkens' result \cite{Spekkens2008} extended to transformations, the existence of a transformation noncontextual ontological model to represent any transformation $\varepsilon\in\mathcal{T}$ implies that there exists a non-negative quasiprobability distribution $\Gamma_{\varepsilon}(\lambda,\lambda')\ge0\;\; \forall \lambda,\lambda'\in\Lambda.$ Given a state $\rho\in\mathcal{S}$ which is represented by the non-negative quasiprobability distribution $\mu_{\rho}(\lambda),$ the state $\rho'=\varepsilon(\rho)$ is also non-negatively represented, as $\mu_{\rho'}(\lambda)=\sum_{\lambda'}\mu_{\rho'}(\lambda')\Gamma_{\varepsilon}(\lambda,\lambda').$ This proves the first part of the theorem.
+\begin{proof} From Spekkens' result \cite{Spekkens2008} extended to transformations, the existence of a transformation noncontextual ontological model for the subtheory implies the existence of a quasiprobability representation that non-negatively represents any $\varepsilon\in\mathcal{T},$ $\Gamma_{\varepsilon}(\lambda,\lambda')\ge0\;\; \forall \lambda,\lambda'\in\Lambda.$ Given a state $\rho\in\mathcal{S}$ which is represented by the non-negative quasiprobability distribution $\mu_{\rho}(\lambda),$ the state $\rho'=\varepsilon(\rho)$ is also non-negatively represented, as $\mu_{\rho'}(\lambda)=\sum_{\lambda'}\mu_{\rho'}(\lambda')\Gamma_{\varepsilon}(\lambda,\lambda').$ This proves the first part of the proposition.
 The converse implication does not hold.
 In the example of the single qubit stabilizer theory all the transformations map non-negative states to non-negative states (Wootters-Gibbons' Wigner function \cite{Gibbons2004,Cormick2006}), but the theory, with positivity preserving transformations and non-negative states and measurement elements, does not allow for a transformation noncontextual model.
 The core reason why transformation contextuality, and, equivalently, the unavoidable presence of some negativity in $\Gamma_{\varepsilon},$ is a weaker notion of nonclassicality than the breaking of positivity preservation is that $\Gamma_{\varepsilon},$ despite assuming some negative values, can still preserve the positivity between the quasiprobability representations of the states. \end{proof}

 The relations found are depicted in figure \ref{Relations}.